OROFACIAL MYOFUNCTIONAL THERAPY

 What is orofacial myofunctional therapy?

 Orofacial myofunctional therapy (OMT) is a type of physical therapy that focuses on proper function of the motor muscles of the face, mouth, and throat to improve functions like breathing, swallowing, speaking, or chewing.
-OMT is designed to identify and treat the root cause of disorders like tongue thrust, tongue tie, sleep apnea, snoring, improper tongue position, mouth breathing, open mouth posture, clenching/grinding of teeth, TMJ pain, TMJ disorder, and is an integral part of successful tethered oral tissue release outcomes.
+OMT is designed to identify and treat the root cause of symptoms, and is an integral part of successful tethered oral tissue release outcomes.

 Therapy consists of removing muscle compensations, building awareness, and incorporating exercises to restore proper function of the orofacial muscles (the tongue, lips, cheeks, and jaw).